nobleread/client/docs/C_API/README.md

 **Result object model**

-The result object model is JSON, and described in detail [[ Results-Object-Model.md ]]
+The result object model is JSON, and described in detail in (Results Object Model)[Results-Object-Model.md]